Plugg: Etymology

 The genre derives its name from the "Plug!" producer tag on SoundCloud used by the members of the BeatPluggz collective since 2013.
 MexikoDro of the Beatpluggz collective claimed that fellow collective member StoopidXool or someone else from Beatpluggz recorded the vocals for the tag.
-At first, their tag used the word "Plugs!", but later they shortened it to "Plug!"
+At first, the tag used the word "Plugs", but they later shortened it to "Plug".
 Both variants "plugg" and "plug" are used to describe the genre.
 Other names for the genre include descriptive terms such as "new wave" and "smooth jazz" (not to be confused with new wave and smooth jazz genres).

 Characteristics

 Plugg music is typified by the production style of Beatpluggz, originated by MexikoDro.
 According to CashCache, "simple chords, hard-hitting 808s and repetitive, thoughtful, addictive melodies" typify plugg music.
-According to trap producer Popstar Benny, the foundation of plugg is "Zaytoven['s] 'street' Atlanta drums, and melodies, [which are] ... a little more 'internet' and little more videogamey".
+According to trap producer Popstar Benny, the foundation of plugg is "Zaytoven['s] 'street' Atlanta drums, and melodies, [which are] ... a little more 'internet' and little more "videogamey".